KalyanM45/House-Price-Prediction/README.md

 Distributed under the GNU General Public License v3.0.
 See ```LICENSE.txt``` for more information.

 # Acknowledgements
-This project was inspired by the Kaggle dataset on Spam Email Detection and the corresponding competition.
+This project was inspired by the Kaggle dataset on Boston House Price Prediction and the corresponding competition.
 We also acknowledge the open-source Python libraries used in this project and their contributors.